Meow-Double/Hatiko-UI/hatiko-ui/README.md

             setPages={(files) => setFiles(files)}
       />
 ```
-- <b>fileAccept</b> - specify, comma separated, the file formats that will be allowed to be selected
+- **fileAccept** - specify, comma separated, the file formats that will be allowed to be selected

 </br>